 However if you consider the difference is of consequence it would be wrong to discuss and advertise your view with others without approaching the individual or situation in private.
 It is far better to converse face to face than by any other means to avoid misunderstandings, or what often by written media can be a more forceful presentation that is not helpful.
 So your opinion is not one for the notice board, as to gossip your view is ungodly, destructive and counterproductive.
 After all what do I base the rightness of my opinion?
 As far as heresy is concerned I base it on the solid word of God.
 Does the situation or difference align with God’s word?
 If not and I consider it right to do so then I will involve myself in a gracious manner not by written media, or with verbal boxing gloves, or if you have the privilege of a platform use it as a one way boxing ring.

 So how can we handle difference when it is necessary to discuss it?

 2) Speak face to face.
-Tone of voice, facial expression and other nonverbal cues are lost in an email or letter.
+Tone of voice, facial expression and other nonverbal cues are lost in an email, letter or telephone call.

 3) Consider the other person’s point of view and be prepared to change.
 You could be wrong!